Stillwell-C/gram-copy-api/README.md

 Chatting was implemented on an earlier version of this website with a firebase backend, and I plan to update this to work on my own backend in the future.

 Almost all text content (profiles, comments, post information, etc.) was generated using ChatGPT.
+Post information, hashtags, location, etc. does not match images in most cases.
+The number of locations and hashtags for the initial post data was intentionally limited to better demonstrate how these features can be used.

+All images were found on [unsplash](https://unsplash.com/).
+Profiles and posts with the initial data (any that has been created by me) do not and are not meant to reflect the original image posters.

 ## Known Issues